DHorchler/ConfigBundle/README.md

 #Information

 DHorchlerConfigBundle stores configuration settings in an ORM database and makes them administrable in Sonata Admin Bundle.
-These settings are similar to those defined in parameters.yml or parameters.ini but can be modified at runtime by a Sonata admin user.
+These settings can be used anywhere in your project and can be modified at runtime by a Sonata admin user.

 #Features:
 - individual validations for different data types
 - individual constrains with easily customizable error texts
 - jQuery supported form field default values

+###Currently supported data types: string, integer, float, date, datetime, choice, multiplechoice.

 #Installation